marmelab/react-admin/docs/Translation.md

 ## Specific case in Confirm messages and Empty Page

-In confirm messages and in the empty page, the resource name translations are automatically set to lower case.
+In confirm messages and in the empty page, the resource name appears in the middle of sentences, and react-admin automatically sets the resource name translation to lower case.
 ie: `Are you sure you want to delete this comment?`

 This have been done to have a correct syntax in english, but you may want to force it elseway to match with another language, like German where names are always capitalized.